aaronrhim/NewPortfolio/README.md

 ## ☁️ Backend + Integrations

 This site runs entirely on a static front-end but integrates several backend and automation components:
-- **GitHub Integration** – Commits from Lovable sync automatically to this repo.
+- **GitHub Integration** – Commits from AWS Amplify to sync and deploy automatically to this repo.
 - **Custom Scripts** – Node.js utilities for managing builds and experimental APIs.
-- **Local Development** – Fully configurable using your IDE, Codespaces, or Lovable editor.
+- **Local Development** – Fully configurable using your IDE, Codespaces, or AWS Amplify editor.

 ```bash
 # Clone and run locally